mjhorvath/ToEE-d20-Inspector/README.md

 See more info about the issue on Stack Exchange, [here](https://rpg.stackexchange.com/questions/153093/how-do-i-know-whether-a-9th-level-character-has-the-correct-number-of-skill-poin).

-If PROTOS.TAB contained a record of major character development events, such as when a character experienced a rise in INT or when a decision to multi-class was made, then I think my tool could work.
+If PROTOS.TAB contained a record of major character development changes, such as when a character experienced a rise in INT or when a decision to multi-class was made, then I think my tool could work.

 # Running the program